temach/reports/INR-Lab-1-Networking-Basics.md

 Creating a bridged with static addresses is best done by using libvirt.
 If using libvirt is impossible the same steps can be performed without it: https://jamielinux.com/docs/libvirt-networking-handbook/custom-nat-based-network.html.

-The documentation for libvirt, basic commnands and explanations can be found in official wiki: https://wiki.libvirt.org/page/Networking.
+The documentation for libvirt, basic commands and explanations can be found in official wiki: https://wiki.libvirt.org/page/Networking.
 By default, libvirt uses config for a virtual network named "default".
 The details vary by distribution but on Ubuntu this default network is configured as:

 1. A Linux bridge named virbr0 with IP address 192.168.122.1/24